 10. Devon Rex

-The Devon Rex stands out with its wavy coat and large ears.
-They are known for their playful, almost clownish behavior, often described as “a monkey in a cat suit.”
-These cats are very affectionate and enjoy interactive play with their owners.
+The Devon Rex is distinguished by its wavy coat and big ears.
+They are overly energetic and characterized by almost comical behavior, referred to as ‘a monkey in a cat suit.’
+These cats are very caring and love to take part in playful activities with their owners.

 Breed Overview: